Louisiana License Plate Lookup

 Vehicle look-ups aren't restricted to vehicles personally owned; it even transcends look-ups for a suspicious vehicle on the road, or out of curiosity to look up a car you might like.

-A 2019 report published by the National Insurance Crime Bureau (NICB) reviewing car theft data from 2018, revealed that of the 748,841 vehicles stolen that year across the country, Louisiana numbered 11,536 vehicles.
-In 2021, the Insurance Information Institute revealed that 12,400 vehicles were stolen that year.
-There seems to be a rise in vehicle theft each year, and car-buyers are advised to adopt preventive measures, including using a license plate lookup.
+A 2023 report published by the National Insurance Crime Bureau (NICB) reviewing car theft data from 2022, revealed that of over 1 million vehicles stolen across the country, Louisiana numbered almost 20,000 vehicles.
+There seems to be a rise in vehicle theft each and every year, and car-buyers are advised to adopt preventive measures, including a simple, yet powerful license plate lookup, that may be a game changer when making a big purchase.

 State Based Informational Guides